PlGGS/xva-doc/src/manual/tutorial1.md

 ```

 - [CEvntCalc](../class/src/index.js~CEvntCalc.html) ```gCalcTop, gCalcBot```
-Make sure to create two variables to save our top and bottom-most prices.
+Make sure to create two variables to save your top and bottom-most prices.

 - [CEvntStat](../class/src/index.js~CEvntStat.html) ```gStatTop, gStatBot```
 You'll also need to create two variables to display your top and bottom-most prices in your pane